 After any Georgia car accident on public roads, three days later, the investigating police department will issue an official Georgia Motor Vehicle Collision Report.
-These reports contain an incredible amount of information and a skilled Atlanta auto accident lawyer can show you why.
+These reports contain an incredible amount of information and a skilled Atlanta car accident lawyer can show you why.
 In the diagrams below, we will break this information down.

 In a Georgia car accident report, the at-fault driver is listed as driver number one.
 I have numbered in red, key places to look for information about the crash.

 The at-fault driver’s Georgia insurance company policy number.

 A 1 indicates that a DUI test was administered.